ExplicITConsulting/set-outlooksignatures.com/searchtest.md

             .then(data => {
                 data.forEach((item, i) => {
                     // Add each item from the JSON to the FlexSearch index
-                    // Assign a unique ID for each item, using its index in the array
-                    // if 'url' is not guaranteed to be unique or present for all items.
+                    // Ensure 'url' is present and unique for each item.
-                    // Assuming 'url' is unique and present based on the user's description. index.add(item);
+                    // If 'url' is not always present, you might need a fallback ID. if (item.url) {
+                        index.add(item);
+                    } else {
+                        console.warn('Item missing URL, skipping for FlexSearch index:', item);
+                    }
                 });
                 console.log('FlexSearch index populated successfully.');
             })